 Quite simply: don’t estimate the size - base it off data instead.
 It requires a few very simple steps.

-3. Take another item and ask the same question, placing it in the correct spot in the line; below things that its smaller than - above stuff it’s bigger than
+- Take another item and ask the same question, placing it in the correct spot in the line; below things that it’s smaller than - above stuff it’s bigger than

-4. Continue until you run out of cards, or when it feels suitable (for example next release or sprint)
+- Continue until you run out of cards or when it feels suitable (for example next release or sprint)

-Now you have a long line of cards order by their relative size.
-The biggest is on top, the smallest in the bottom.
-Now go through the line and call the bottom third Small, the middle part Medium and the top third part Large.
+Now you have a long line of cards ordered by their relative size.
+The biggest is on top, the smallest at the bottom.
+Now go through the line and call the bottom third Small, the middle part Medium, and the top third Large.

 Track lead time